-And speaking of strength, the ability of finishing a race in style is to actually train both your body and your mind for it.
-I usually finish my run sessions at fast pace, depending on how I feel.
+And speaking of strength, the ability to finish a race in style is to train both your body and your mind for it.
+I usually finish my run sessions at a fast pace, depending on how I feel.
 Just last Sunday I ran for 12km at marathon pace and then went for the last 6km at target half marathon pace – around 3:50/km.
-This is one of the secrets that allowed me to do a negative split at my last half marathon.
+This is one of the secrets that allowed me to do a negative split in my last half marathon.

-Not only I’m following a low mileage training plan, but I also have rest weeks, when I only do gym classes and very few running sessions, all adding up to around 40km.
-These come around once every 3 weeks give or take.
+Not only I’m following a low mileage training plan, but I also have rest weeks, when I just do gym classes and very few running sessions, all adding up to around 40km.
+These come about once every three weeks give or take.
 When I feel too tired, I sleep more, I don’t run as much, but I keep my muscles toned and maintain my cardio capability.
 If you’re thinking about me losing my mitochondria density during these low running mileage, I say think again.

-My last important training component is the nutrition.
-To be specific, I am practicing intermittent fasting – in general aiming for 16 hours of fasting and 8 hours between the first and the last meal of the day.
-This has three main advantages: your body recovers better than having to always deal with digested food (from meals, snacking and caloric drinks), your body regulates the hormones balance better and also your body gets used to running only on water and under low blood sugar condition, which in turn improves the fat burning machinery – not that I want to lose any more weight, but because this counts a lot during a marathon.
+My last essential training component is the nutrition.
+To be specific, I am practising intermittent fasting – in general, aiming for 16 hours of fasting and 8 hours between the first and the last meal of the day.
+This has three main advantages: your body recovers better than having to always deal with digested food (from meals, snacking and caloric drinks), your body regulates the hormones balance better, and also your body gets used to running only on water and under low blood sugar condition, which in turn improves the fat burning machinery – not that I want to lose any more weight, but because this counts a lot during a marathon.

-And yes, I also have a long run session, currently at around 30+km, which will get a bit longer during the last weeks of the build up before the marathon.
+And yes, I also have a long run session, currently at around 30+km, which will get a bit longer during the last weeks of the build-up before the marathon.
 However, I’m also running harder during these sessions, trying to have intervals which simulate the race paces as close as possible.
 And so far I’ve only done the long run every other week, not more often.
-Because I don’t run it at an easy pace, I consider a longer recovery time from it.
+Because I don’t run it at a comfortable pace, I consider a longer recovery time from it.